 Pop-Up Solar Farm Shows Promise for Increasing Profitability, Energy Independence

-Unfortunately, TrackSled didn’t make it in the Final Four in the competition, which would have meant more funds to assist in his venture.
+Unfortunately, TrackSled didn’t make it to the Final Four in the competition, which would have meant more funds to assist in his venture.
 However, as a top ten finalist, TrackerSled was awarded $10,000.
-As part of the competition, Kearns presented a scaled model of a SunFarmor module and made a seven-minute pitch in front of three judges (a banker, agrochemical representative and market researcher).
+As part of the competition, Kearns presented a scaled model of a SunFarmor module and made a seven-minute pitch in front of three judges (a banker, an agrochemical representative, and a market researcher).

 “In solar-friendly states like Illinois, farmers can make up to 50% returns on the solar farm alone, selling surplus energy back to their electric co-op below retail prices,” as explained on the TrackerSled website, “But by the end of the decade, farmers can use that power to make carbon-free fuel and nitrogen fertilizer on their farms with containerized hydrogen/ammonia plants.
 In this case, their entire farm is earning more profit.”

-At 50-feet long, each SunFarmor module is made up of stacked tub girders, panel tables and solar reflectors with parts that can be assembled easily and towed by tractor to any area of a farm.
-Modules can be linked together to create a larger system based on the size of needs of a specific farm.
+At 50 feet long, each SunFarmor module is made up of stacked tub girders, panel tables, and solar reflectors with parts that can be assembled easily and towed by tractor to any area of a farm.
+Modules can be linked together to create a larger system based on the size of the needs of a specific farm.
 A SunFarmor system is currently in place in a southwest Michigan farm powering a 400-acre organic farm.

 “Every farmer I talked to during the conference encouraged me to continue to develop the idea,” said Kearns.
 “I sat next to a Wisconsin farmer during Secretary Vilsack's speech.
 When Secretary Vilsak encouraged the audience to adopt practices that promoted independence and self-reliance, he turned to me and said, ‘he's talking about you.’”